-How does the freelance permit work?
+How to apply for a freelance permit work?

 The Freelancers Permit is valid for one year.
 Freelancers need to submit an application in order to receive the permit.
-They can also apply for a three-year residency visa with the permit if they wish to pursue freelancing full time but don’t have a sponsor.
+They can also apply for a three-year residency visa with the permit if they wish to pursue freelancing full-time but don’t have a sponsor.

-There are currently freelance permits available for three sectors: Media, Tech and Education.
+There are currently freelance permits available for three sectors: Media, Tech, and Education.
 One activity can be registered for the tech and education sectors while up to three activities can be registered for the media sector.
 It is important to remember that the permit cannot be registered under a company name but will rather be registered under the individual’s name.